jszinai/SWITCH-Water-Climate/README.md

 \id_202_WECC_0_carbon_baseline_5y_24_sample_barrier_ACCESS-1.0_CDD_HDD_Hydro_Load\: This folder contains an example set of SWITCH input and output data for the ACCESS-1.0 scenario.

-2. \Manuscript figures and summary files\: This folder contains the figures for the manuscript and its Supplementary Information (SI), and also has summary Excel files used to analyze and display data for the tables in the manuscript and SI.
+2. Manuscript figures and summary files:
+This folder contains the figures for the manuscript and its Supplementary Information (SI), and also has summary Excel files used to analyze and display data for the tables in the manuscript and SI.